GenomicsNX/Heatmap-Maker/README.md

 #### 1

 Simply download it from this GitHub page or through GitHub Desktop.
-Once in the HeatmapMaker main folder, juct double click the .Rproj file and type in the R console (you need devtools pacakge):
+Once in the HeatmapMaker main directory, just double click the .Rproj file and type in the R console (you need devtools pacakge):

 `devtools::laod_all(".")`